ConstantRobotics-Ltd/VStabiliser/README.md

     /// compensate only aOffsetLimit angle.
     float aOffsetLimit{10.0f};
     /// Horizontal smoothing coefficient of constant camera movement.
 The range
-    /// of values depends on the specific implementation of the stibilisation
+    /// of values depends on the specific implementation of the stabilisation
     /// algorithm.
 Default values [0-1]: 0 - the library will not compensate for
     /// constant camera motion, video will not be stabilized, 1 - no smoothing
     /// of constant camera motion (the library will compensate for the current
     /// picture drift completely without considering constant motion). float xFilterCoeff{0.9f};
     /// Vertical smoothing coefficient of constant camera movement.
 The range
-    /// of values depends on the specific implementation of the stibilisation
+    /// of values depends on the specific implementation of the stabilisation
     /// algorithm.
 Default values [0-1]: 0 - the library will not compensate for
     /// constant camera motion, video will not be stabilized, 1 - no smoothing
     /// of constant camera motion (the library will compensate for the current
     /// picture drift completely without considering constant motion). float yFilterCoeff{0.9f};
     /// Rotational smoothing coefficient of constant camera movement.
 The range
-    /// of values depends on the specific implementation of the stibilisation
+    /// of values depends on the specific implementation of the stabilisation
     /// algorithm.
 Default values [0-1]: 0 - the library will not compensate for
     /// constant camera motion, video will not be stabilized, 1 - no smoothing
     /// of constant camera motion (the library will compensate for the current